 The whole people of God are vital ministers in our worship services.
 Below are many ways lay people contribute to our worship experience each Sunday.

 Guild members prepare the altar for all services of the church.
 They meet on Saturday mornings and at other times during the week as needed.

 Our adult choir sings at 10:30 each Sunday morning and on other special occasions.
-The group rehearses on Thursday evenings from September through May at 6 p.m. and on Sunday mornings at 9:30.
+The group rehearses on Wednesday evenings from September through May at 7 p.m. and on Sunday mornings at 9:30.
 Individuals and smaller ensembles occasionally offer special music at church services.
-Our music ministries are led by Director of Music, Donna Brooks.
+Our music ministries are led by our Director of Music, Donna Brooks.

 Eucharistic Ministers / Lectors

-Younger members of the parish carry the crosses and torches in procession and assist the celebrant at the setting of the table and the administration of the sacrament.
-Young people in 3rd grade and up are invited to participate.
-Norm and Roxy Fawcett are our acolyte trainers and coordinators.
+Younger members of the parish carry the cross, torches and Gospel in procession and assist the celebrant at the setting of the table and the administration of the sacrament.